BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/README.md

 </p>

 **EXTRACTION:**
-  - In the extraction phase we have Azure Data Factory (ADF) copying the data into an Azure Storage which could be an Azure Data Lake or Azure Blob Storage.
+  - In the extraction phase we have Azure Data Factory (ADF) copying the tables of SalesLT schema from On-premise Sql Server into an Azure
+  Storage which could be an Azure Data Lake or Azure Blob Storage.
 Here we have Azure Datalake Gen2.
-  - We land the data in storage because of the future possibilities of combining and enriching the data with unstructured/semi-structured data from other sources.
-Since the daily incremental changes would be maintained in the Azure Storage the data lends itself to historical analysis as well.
-  - Even though Azure Databricks could hit the SQL Server database via JDBC directly, we’re not doing it because we want to leverage the power of Databricks for transformation and not extraction.
+  - Even though Azure Databricks could hit the SQL Server database directly, we’re not doing it because we want to leverage the power of Databricks for transformation and not extraction.

 **TRANSFORMATION:**
   - In the transform phase we have Databricks loading the file from a mount point into a dataframe,